SDWebImage/SDWebImage/README.md

 ### Using Asynchronous Image Caching Independently

-It is also possible to use the aync based image cache store independently.
+It is also possible to use the async based image cache store independently.
 SDImageCache maintains a memory cache and an optional disk cache.
 Disk cache write operations are performed asynchronous so it doesn't add unnecessary latency to the UI.